PREM-117/smart-dev-lab/README.md

 🚀 Smart Dev Lab (Android + Debian + n8n + Node.js)

-A portable Linux-based development and automation environment built on Android using Termux and Debian.
+A portable Linux-based development and automation environment running on Android using Termux + Debian (proot).

-This project demonstrates how a mid-range mobile device can be transformed into a functional development lab capable of running backend services, automation workflows, and a full IDE.
+This project demonstrates how a mobile device can be transformed into a functional development workstation capable of running backend services, automation workflows, and a full IDE.

 ---

 📌 Overview

-This repository showcases a lightweight-to-moderately heavy development environment designed for:
+This repository showcases a mid-weight development setup designed for:

 - Backend development (Node.js)
 - Workflow automation (n8n)
-- Linux-based system usage
+- Linux system usage (Debian on Termux)
-- Portable coding on mobile devices
+- Portable coding environment (VS Code in browser)

-It also includes a small integrated system where an API service is connected with an automation workflow.

 ---